-Only 432 trees would be removed.
+As noted in the response to Comment K.1, 432 trees would be removed.
 No other tress (whether greater than, equal to, or less than 8 inches in diameter) would be removed.
 Please see the Tree Removal Plan, Tree Removal Sorted Plan and Tree Removal Sorted Table (Figures 13, 14a and 14b in Appendix C of the FEIS).
 The tree removal plans sort the trees that would be removed as a result of the Proposed Project based on diameter base height.
-The 2-2.5 inch caliper trees identified in the Landscape Plan to replace the removed trees are a more common place landscaping size than a 4 inch caliper tree.
-The trees identified in the Landscaping Plan would near maturity within 15 years.
+The 2-2.5-inch caliper trees identified in the Landscape Plan to replace the removed trees are a more commonplace landscaping size than a 4-inch caliper tree.
+The trees identified in the Landscaping Plan would near maturity within 20 years.
+Based on published average growth rates described in the Manual of Woody Landscape Plants, by Michael A. Dirr, a projection of 20 years, on average, duration for the specified trees to reach the average mature height per species.
+This in part due to the selected cultivated varieties that have been hybridized for selective genetic traits, including vigor, growth rate, and adaptability over the straight species.
+However, projections are largely influenced, either positively or negatively, by various environmental factors beyond human control consisting of: soil conditions, drainage, water, fertility, light exposure, etc. Therefore, the above projection is solely a conservative estimate.
+Considering the proposed growing conditions of the proposed trees would be in an open-space environment with plentiful soil volumes, conducive for tree growth, as opposed to an urban environment (i.e. street tree planting surrounded by concrete), it is estimated trees would have favorable growing conditions.
 The size chosen for the plan are common and would typically establish faster than a larger tree.
 The tree basal area would increase at least 10% each year of its growth.
 Once established, the basal area rate of growth increases as well.
 For the trees proposed in the Landscape Plan, it is anticipated that the trees would become established within 2 years.
 The lost canopy would be replaced once the trees mature and each year the canopy of the trees would increase.